flaviocopes/vuehandbook/07-vue-single-file-components/index.md

 }
 ```

-in the component JavaScript to set up the data.
+in the component's JavaScript to set up the data.

 Other common ways you will see are